tiliajs/tilia/tilia/README.md

 type observer

 type signal<'a> = {mutable value: 'a}
+type readonly<'a> = {data: 'a}
 type setter<'a> = 'a => unit
+type deriver<'p> = {
+  /**
+   * Return a derived value to be inserted into a tilia object.
+This is like
+   * a computed but with the tilia object as parameter.
+   *
+   * @param f The computation function that takes the tilia object as parameter.
+   */
+  derived: 'a. ('p => 'a) => 'a,
+}

 type tilia = {
   /**
    * Transform a regular object or array into a tilia proxy value.
    *
-   * The returned value is reactive: any nested fields or elements are tracked for changes.
+   * The returned value is reactive: any nested fields or elements are tracked
+   * for changes.
    */
   tilia: 'a. 'a => 'a,
   /**
+   * Transform a regular object or array into a tilia proxy value, with the
+   * possibility to derive state from the object itself.
+   *
+   * The returned value is reactive: any nested fields or elements are tracked
+   * for changes.
+   */
+  carve: 'a. (deriver<'a> => 'a) => 'a,
+  /**
-   * Register a callback to be re-run whenever any observed value changes in the default context.
+   * Register a callback to be re-run whenever any observed value changes in the
+   * default context.
    *
    * This uses a PUSH model: changes "push" the callback to run.
    *